Closing Date: December 14, 2022

 The grant shall apply to children under the age of twenty-three (23) years and shall not exceed seventy-five per cent (75%) of the cost of tuition (including textbooks), room and board up to a maximum total of EC$16,200.00 per year per child for a maximum of two (2) children at any one time.
 The grant is payable for a maximum of five (5) years.

 On assumption of duty in Guyana, the Officer shall be paid a settlement grant in respect of the staff member, his or her spouse and each eligible child or other approved dependent.
 The number of dependents eligible for Settlement Grant shall not exceed six (6) persons.

-Appointment may be on contract or on secondment from a Public Service or a statutory body of a Member State or approved regional organisation for a period of one (1) year.
+Appointment may be on permanent establishment or on secondment from a Public Service or a statutory body of a Member State or approved regional organisation.
 It will be subject to such regulations, rules, orders and instructions as exist and as may be introduced from time to time in respect of service with the Secretariat.

 An Officer recruited from outside the assigned duty station, on first appointment, will be provided economy class air passages by the most direct route for the Officer, spouse and children (provided they are below the age of eighteen (18) years, unmarried and dependent on the Officer) and for such other dependents not exceeding two as may be approved by the Secretary-General, provided that the number of children and other dependents does not exceed six (6) in all.

 In addition to passages, the Officer will be granted the following transportation allowances:

 (i) ocean freight charges, including insurance, for shipping personal and household effects to Guyana, not exceeding 45.3 cubic meters, plus a motor car (if the Officer already owns one);

 (ii) the cost of transporting baggage, personal and household effects from the home of the Officer to the place of embarkation and from the port of disembarkation to the place of residence in Guyana; and